-A mate messages me, I find his response a bit frustrating, I had sent him a link to Lambda School, saying that they have an interesting business model.
-They charge nothing up front, but take a percentage of a student’s income for two years once they’re earning over $50,000.
+A mate messages me, I find his response a bit frustrating.
+I had just sent him a link to the Lambda School, saying that they have an interesting business model.
+They charge nothing up front but take a percentage of a student’s income for two years, once they’re earning over $50,000.

-His first response – “And if they never get to $50k?”
+His first response was – “And if they never get to $50k?”

-It felt like there was no consideration, just a shut down.
-I responded that I think it keeps them on their game, if the market doesn’t value someone after someone they have taken one of their courses, perhaps they are teaching the wrong thing.
+It felt like, he hadn’t considered it at all.
+I responded that I think it keeps the school on their game.
+If the market doesn’t value someone after they have taken their courses, perhaps they are teaching the wrong thing.

-My aim was to point out that it’s refreshing to see a different approach.
+My aim of the first message had been to point out that it’s refreshing to see a different approach.

-Then, he unexpectedly responded with quite a personal revelation, he apologised for his recent negative responses.
+Then, he unprompted, apologised for his recent negative responses.
 I admire that a lot, the ability and awareness to reflect.
-Reflecting on our past behaviour makes it a better investment in the future.
+Reflecting on our past behaviour makes our past experiences a better investment in the future.
 This is different to dwelling on the past.

-The default to a negative response is frustrating for someone who shares an idea and it suppresses the sharing of new ideas.
+The default to a negative response is frustrating for someone who shares the idea and it suppresses the sharing of new ideas.
 Ideas in themselves may be non-starters, but when they are built upon, they can turn into something beautiful.
-To be fair, saying it is a negative is perhaps the wrong word to use, it can be perceived by the recipient as negative, whereas it is constructive from the perspective of the respondent.
+To be fair, saying it is a negative response, is perhaps the wrong adjective to use.
+It can be perceived by the recipient as negative, whereas it is constructive from the perspective of the respondent.

-So they train themselves to look for gaps and find these gaps, thinking to themselves, where can we get burnt.
-While useful and necessary, it is also limiting mindset and requires awareness to break out of.
+So they train themselves to look for gaps and find these gaps, thinking to themselves, where can we get burnt?
+While useful and necessary, it is also a limiting mindset and requires awareness to break out of.

 “The Black Hat is judgment – the devil’s advocate or why something may not work.
 Spot the difficulties and dangers; where things might go wrong.
 Probably the most powerful and useful of the Hats but a problem if overused.” – From the de Bono Group.

-I have done exercises where people are asked to “wear” one hat for part of a problem solving session, then another one for a different.
-It’s amazing to watch people transform to conform to their new role.
-It is particularly useful for people who perhaps lack awareness of their own defaults, they quickly pick up on others and more importantly themselves.
-It then broadens their thinking process, they may cycle through the hats as they make a decision.
+I have done exercises where people are asked to “wear” one hat for part of a problem-solving session, then another one for the next part.
+It’s amazing to watch people transform to conform to their new roles.
+It is particularly useful for people who perhaps lack awareness of their own defaults, they quickly gain more awareness of others and more importantly themselves.
+It then broadens their thinking process, they may begin to cycle through the hats as they make a decision.

 Using thinking hats is more powerful than leaving people to be “that’s just the way they are.”
 It is also then less offensive to say “it sounds like you are wearing your [colour] hat.”

-I encourage you to examine your last few responses, in e-mail or perhaps WhatsApp, were they “black hat thinking”, should you try a few of the other thinking hats for size and fit?
+I encourage you to examine your last few responses, in email or perhaps WhatsApps, were they “black hat thinking”, should you try a few of the other thinking hats for size and fit?